dolthub/dolt/README.md

 In other words, Noms is Git for data.

-In *other*, other words, Noms is Programmable Git.

 This repository contains two reference implementations of the database—one in Go, and one in JavaScript.
 It also includes a number of tools and sample applications.